epsy/clize/docs/why.rst

     run(echo)

-Python 3 wasn't quite there yet, so this was just a feature on the side at the time.
+Python 3 wasn't quite there yet, so these were just features on the side at the time.
 I liked it a lot however and used it whenever I could, but had to use the older interface whenever I had to use Python 2.